zubair74/Ecommerce-Shoe-Store/README.md

 # Ecommerce Shoe Store

 Ecommerce Shoe Store app with React JS on the front end (client folder) and Express as server.
-MongoDB is used as server
+MongoDB atlas is used as database

 Steps:
 1. Clone this repository